Berkeley-Correctness-Group/DLint/src/js/experiment/README.md

 Result will be stored in ```exp/JSHint-Source-statistics.csv```

 Count the souce code in DLint
 --------------------------
+These commands collect source code statistics of DLint.
 The following command counts JavaScript code:
 ```
 find . -regex '.*\.js' -a ! -name '*_jalangi_*.js' -a ! -path '*octane*.js' -a ! -path '*sunspider*.js' -a ! -path '*tizen_firefox*' -a ! -path '*sunspider*' -a ! -path '*octane*' -a ! -path '*jslint/JSLint*' -a ! -path '*jquery_test*' -a ! -path '*websites_stored_code*' ! -path '*webLintTest*' | xargs wc -l